rodarima/sa/3/README.md

 the runtime system determines how many of them to spawn.

 ### Task 3.6

+Question: Write a multithreaded version of the same program where each thread prints its thread num as a ID.
+What happened?
+Why?
+How can we solve the problem?

 We can change the code in order to print the rank of each thread as it executes.
 For this we use `omp_get_thread_num()` and `omp_get_num_threads()` functions: